Pickerel Weed

 Planting and Care

-Pickerel weed is usually purchased in containers and should be planted in full-sun locations with about a foot of water.
-You can keep your plant from spreading and invading a shallow pond by keeping the plants in containers without drainage holes.
+You can keep your plant from spreading and taking over a shallow pond by keeping the plants in containers without drainage holes.
 Place plants about 4 feet apart and they will form a nice stand several years after planting.
+To complement your stand of pickerel weed, consider planting duck potato or irises alongside it.
+Irises that grow well in Florida include prairie iris (Iris savannarum) and blue flag iris (Iris virginica).

 Also on Gardening Solutions